 Sauerkraut remains one of my favorite comfort foods, especially when it is paired with a heaping pile of fluffy mashed potatoes.
 It’s the whole food equivalent to sea salt and vinegar potato chips.
 Delicious.

-This stew takes some inspiration from Eastern European cuisine.
+This vegan stew takes some inspiration from Slavic cuisine.
 It uses simple ingredients and has a sour-savory flavor.
 I used a jar of refrigerated store bought raw sauerkraut for this recipe, specifically Olykraut Eastern European Raw Sauerkraut.
 You can get ambitious, and make your own from scratch.
 Or you can use your favorite brand right off the shelf.
 Really, any sauerkraut will do the trick.

 Slow Cooker Sauerkraut Tempeh Stew

 8 ounce package of tempeh, torn into chunks

 16 ounce jar of raw sauerkraut